Explore Australia’s World Heritage attractions

 Accessible from Sydney, the Greater Blue Mountains Area is awash with eucalypt.
 UNESCO describes it as constituting ‘one of the largest and most intact tracts of protected bushland in Australia’, which equates to serious bushwalking opportunities.
 Abundant paths weave to waterfalls, caves, and well-known formations like the Three Sisters.

-Where to stay: Ingenia Holidays Nepean River.
+Book now: Ingenia Holidays Nepean River.

 The numbers associated with the Willandra Lakes Region are phenomenal, among them lakes created as long as two million years ago and evidence of human occupation dating back 60,000 years.
 Nowadays, these dry lakes provide incredible photo opportunities.
 The funky Walls of China lunette, within Mungo National Park, is the standout formation.